Meet Sahira

 Sahira is the drag djinn of Peterborough; unapologetically shape-shifting through every system designed to shrink Black, queer, and neurodivergent identities.

-Born in Zanzibar and raised in Toronto, Sahira fuses movement, myth, fashion, and political heat into a drag practice that is equal parts ritual, rebellion, and joy as protest.
+Born in Zanzibar and raised in Toronto, Sahira fuses movement, radical honesty, afro-fashion, and political heat into a drag practice that is equal parts ritual, rebellion, and joy as protest.
 A runner-up in the 2019 Future Fierce Pageant hosted by Tynomi Banks, Sahira was more recently hand-picked by Lemon out of over 40 applicants to compete in Toronto’s inaugural Legacy Pride Pageant in June 2025.

 Artistic Statement